+Extraction of sample sizes

+Sample sizes were extracted from the original articles by a single coder and no estimates of inter-rater reliability were therefore produced.
+All data and code for the current manuscript are public, therefore making the accuracy of these extractions testable in principle.
+However, given this is a non-trivial task, and in accurate data extractions could lead to bias, the lack of a second scorer must be acknowledged as a limitation.

 Choice of effect size

 One limitation of the current study is the choice of the effect size for which power was calculated for (i.e., Pearson’s r = .20, equivalent to Cohen’s d = .408).
 This value was selected in order to be able to draw direct comparisons with Fraley et al. (2022) and therefore the literature on Social and Personality psychology.
 Additionally, this estimate was derived from multiple large scale meta-science studies estimating the average effect size reported in psychology research across thousands of papers (Gignac & Szodorai, 2016; Hemphill, 2003; Richard et al., 2003).
 No such estimates exist for the IRAP literature.